openharmony/docs/docs-en/quick-start/introduction-to-the-hi3861-development-board.md

 ## Hi3861<a name="section187215231809"></a>

 The Hi3861 WLAN module is a development board with 2 x 5 cm form factor.
-It contains a 2.4 GHz WLAN SoC chip that highly integrates the IEEE 802.11b/g/n baseband and radio frequency \(RF\) circuit.
+It contains a 2.4 GHz WLAN SoC that highly integrates the IEEE 802.11b/g/n baseband and radio frequency \(RF\) circuit.
 This module provides open and easy-to-use development and debugging environments for running OpenHarmony.

 **Figure  1**  Appearance of Hi3861 WLAN module<a name="fig74884420237"></a>
 ![](figures/appearance-of-hi3861-wlan-module.png "appearance-of-hi3861-wlan-module")

 The Hi3861 WLAN module can also be connected to the Hi3861 mother board to expand its peripheral capabilities.
 The following figure shows the Hi3861 mother board.

-**Figure  2**  Appearance of the Hi3861 mother board<a name="fig16947112194216"></a>
+**Figure  2**  Appearance of the Hi3861 mother board<a name="fig111746288192"></a>
 ![](figures/appearance-of-the-hi3861-mother-board.png "appearance-of-the-hi3861-mother-board")

 -   The RF circuit includes modules such as the power amplifier \(PA\), low noise amplifier \(LNA\), RF Balun, antenna switch, and power management.
 It supports a standard bandwidth of 20 MHz and a narrow bandwidth of 5 MHz or 10 MHz, and provides a maximum rate of 72.2 Mbit/s at the physical layer.
 -   The Hi3861 WLAN baseband supports the orthogonal frequency division multiplexing \(OFDM\) technology and is backward compatible with the direct sequence spread spectrum \(DSSS\) and complementary code keying \(CCK\) technologies.
-In addition, the Hi3861 WLAN baseband supports various data rates complying with the IEEE 802.11 b/g/n protocol.
+In addition, the Hi3861 WLAN baseband supports various data rates specified in the IEEE 802.11 b/g/n protocol.
 -   The Hi3861 chip integrates the high-performance 32-bit microprocessor, hardware security engine, and various peripheral interfaces.
 The peripheral interfaces include the Synchronous Peripheral Interface \(SPI\), Universal Asynchronous Receiver & Transmitter \(UART\), the Inter Integrated Circuit \(I2C\), Pulse Width Modulation \(PWM\), General Purpose Input/Output \(GPIO\) interface, and Analog to Digital Converter \(ADC\).
 The Hi3861 chip also supports the high-speed Secure Digital Input/Output \(SDIO\) 2.0 interface, with a maximum clock frequency of 50 MHz.
-This chip has a built-in static random access memory \(SRAM\) and flash memory, which can run programs independently or run from a flash drive.
+This chip has a built-in static random access memory \(SRAM\) and flash memory, so that programs can run independently or run from a flash drive.
 -   The Hi3861 chip applies to Internet of Things \(IoT\) devices such as smart home appliances.

     **Figure  3**  Hi3861 functions<a name="f0d52fa2f3b094c688c805a373a6ec970"></a>